-The online language learning industry is highly competitive, with low switching costs and a consistent stream of new products and entrants, and innovation by our competitors may disrupt our business.
+The online language learning industry is highly competitive, with low switching costs and a consistent stream of new products and entrants, and innovation by our competitors may disrupt our business

 The online language learning industry is highly competitive, with a consistent stream of new products and entrants.
 As a result, new products, entrants and business models are likely to continue to emerge, both in the U.S. and abroad.
 It is possible that a new product could gain rapid scale at the expense of existing brands through harnessing a new technology (such as generative AI), or a new or existing distribution channel, creating a new or different approach to connecting people or some other means.
 We compete for learners' time, attention, and share of wallet not only with other online and app-based language learning platforms, but also with offline forms of language learning.
-Because of the extensibility of the Duolingo platform beyond language learning, we also compete with language learning assessment providers and literacy platforms and may compete with other kinds of online learning platforms in the future.
+Because of the extensibility of the Duolingo platform beyond language learning, we also compete with language learning platforms in the future.